-In 1912, Romania had a high total fertility rate of 5.82 children born per woman.
+In 1912, the total fertility rate in Romania was high of 5.82 children born per woman.

-In 1914, King Carol I died, and his nephew, Ferdinand I, succeeded him on the Romanian throne.
+In 1914, King Carol I of Romania died, and his nephew, Ferdinand I, succeeded him to the throne.

-The Great Union Day is celebrated on 1 December in commemoration of the 1918 union of Transylvania with Romania.
+The Great Union Day, celebrated on 1 December, commemorates the 1918 union of Transylvania with Romania.

-In 1919, the union of Bukovina with Romania was ratified by the Treaty of Saint Germain.
+In 1919, after World War I, the union of Bukovina with Romania was ratified by the Treaty of Saint Germain.

-In 1920, the Treaty of Trianon defined the new border between Hungary and Romania, ratifying the annexation of territories claimed by Romania from the Kingdom of Hungary.
+In 1920, the Treaty of Trianon defined the new border between Hungary and Romania, ratifying the annexation of Crișana, Transylvania and parts of Banat and Maramureș to Romania.

-On October 15, 1922, King Ferdinand I and Queen Maria were crowned as sovereign of all Romanians in Alba Iulia.
+In October 1922, King Ferdinand I and Queen Maria were crowned sovereign of all Romanians in Alba Iulia.

 The Romania national football team played its first match in 1922.